Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: An Improved MILP Encoding

+\paragraph{Computing clause summaries.} Next we define constraints that can identify cavities in data and their negations, i.e., clauses that guide the sensitivity search.
+In Eq.~(\ref{eq:clause-template}), we need to learn the features and their bounds.
+Let $r_{if}$ be a Boolean variable indicating $f_i$ is $f$, and $s_{ik}$ indicating $lb_i = \tau_{fk}$, and $t_{ik}$ indicating $ub_i = \tau_{fk}$, where $\tau_{fk}$ is the $k$-th guard for feature $f$.
+For each $x \in \mathcal{D}$, we add: To avoid redundancies, we enforce the ordering of features: $i < j \rightarrow f_i < f_j $.
+While solving the constraints to find a clause that satisfies all samples, we also add an objective function to guide towards learning tight clauses as: $ \textsc{Min} \; \left( \sum_{i \in [1,w]}(\sum_{k=1}^{|K|}k \cdot s_{ik}-\sum_{k'=1}^{|K|} k' \cdot t_{ik'}) \right) $, where $K = max_{f}(K_f)$.
+This ensures that we select the smallest guard $k$ for the lower bound of some feature and the largest guard $k'$ for the upper bound of the feature.
 We iteratively compute one clause at a time and add constraints to exclude solutions corresponding to previously computed clauses.
 Initially, we learn clauses of size one and progressively increase the size up to a user-defined limit.
 The computed clauses provide a summary of $\mathcal{D}$, capturing how the data is distributed across the input space and add the learned clauses to the constraints.
 Any solution to the query is required to satisfy these clauses, thereby making it more likely to align with the data.